 We want to make it easy and affordable for your business to go fossil-free.
 We offer the following rebates and loans to support your purchase of EVs or installation of charging equipment at your business.

 Rebate: EWEB's $300 Clean Ride Rebate can be applied to the cost of buying or leasing a new or used electric vehicle, or help offset the cost of charging infrastructure at your business.
-Download a printable Clean Ride Rebate form.
+Download a printable Clean Ride Rebate flyer.

 Loan: We offer a 4 percent loan to encourage the installation of charging infrastructure at commercial locations.
 The loan is offered to qualifying commercial customers who purchase and install Level 1, Level 2 or DC Fast Chargers at their place of business for employees and public use.
 Download an EV Charging Infrastructure Loan Form.